ABA–NBA merger: Four teams collapse

-Shortly afterward, the Utah Stars, once one of the league's longstanding and successful teams, folded as well on December 2, 1975, as a result of not making payroll.
-Bill Daniels, the Stars' owner, was out of money due to his unsuccessful campaign to become Governor of Colorado and difficulties with other business ventures (Daniels eventually paid back all Stars season ticket holders in full plus 8% interest).
-There had been talks between the Stars and the Spirits of St. Louis about the two teams merging, but the Stars folded before it could happen.
-Most of the Stars players, including Moses Malone, were sold to the Spirits of St. Louis.
-With the ABA cut down to seven teams, the league abandoned divisional play.
+Shortly after the Sails folded operations, the Utah Stars, once one of the league's longstanding and successful teams by virtue of them winning the 1971 ABA Finals and having a loyal fanbase to match, folded operations as well on December 2, 1975, as a result of the Stars not making payroll.
+Bill Daniels, the Stars' owner, was out of money due to his unsuccessful campaign to become Governor of Colorado years prior and difficulties with other business ventures on the side (Daniels eventually paid back all Stars season ticket holders in full, plus 8% interest).
+There had been talks between the Stars and the Spirits of St. Louis about the two teams merging themselves, but the Stars declined the deal and folded before it could potentially happen.
+Most of the important Stars players, including future Hall of Famer Moses Malone, were sold to the Spirits of St. Louis in an opportunity to help that franchise out for the season.
+With the ABA cut down to seven teams, the league abandoned divisional play entirely, with the 1976 ABA All-Star Game essentially being the Denver Nuggets (who not only had the best record by that point, but also agreed to host what would become the final ABA All-Star Game that year, before learning about what would happen to some of the league's teams not long afterward) against who were considered the rest of the league's All-Star players.

-Another ABA team, the Virginia Squires, struggled considerably in its final two years.
-The Squires had sold fan favorites such as Julius Erving, Rick Barry, George Gervin, Warren Armstrong, Billy Paultz and Swen Nater because of constant financial problems.
+Another ABA team, the Virginia Squires, struggled considerably during its final two years.
+The Squires had sold off multiple fan favorite players throughout the years, such as Rick Barry and Warren Jabali, prior to the team's move to the state of Virginia; as well as Billy Paultz before he even had a chance to play for the franchise; and Julius Erving, Swen Nater, and George Gervin (the last of whom resulted in a failed court case being involved) because of constant financial problems.
 In the 1974–75 season, the once-successful Squires posted a league's-worst record of 15–69.
-In the 1975–76 season the Squires tied their own record, posting the identical league's-worst won-loss record.
-Moreover, due to dwindling attendance, the Squires were fighting just to survive until the end of the season.
-On several occasions, the Squires barely made payroll.
+In the 1975–76 season, the Squires essentially tied their own record, posting the league's nearly-identical worst win-loss record (missing only one game played entirely in order to match the record properly).
+Moreover, due to dwindling attendance, the Squires were essentially fighting just to survive up until the very end of the season.
+On several occasions, the Squires barely even made payroll, relying on marketing gimmicks to essentially survive their operations entirely.